Kristina Koznick: Racing career

 Born in Apple Valley, Minnesota, Koznick learned to ski and race at the modest Buck Hill ski area in her hometown of Burnsville, a suburb south of Minneapolis.

 Koznick has six World Cup victories, 20 podiums (all in slalom), and 55 top ten finishes (4 in giant slalom, 51 in slalom).
 She was the runner-up in the slalom season standings twice (1998, 2002), and her best overall World Cup placing was 8th in the 2002 season.

 Koznick competed in three Winter Olympics (1998–2006) Her last World Cup race was in February 2006, prior to the 2006 Winter Olympics in Torino, her last international event.

 Following the 2000 World Cup season, a 24-year-old Koznick left the U.S. Ski Team and raced for the United States as an independent for the next six seasons, until her retirement.
 This set a precedent, as Bode Miller would later follow in her footsteps as an independent for two seasons in 2008 and 2009.
 In 2015, she was inducted into the National Polish-American Sports Hall of Fame.

 After racing

-After retiring from international competition in July 2006, Koznick became a broadcaster for NBC Sports.
+After retiring from international competition in July 2006, Koznick started her ski business in Vail and became a broadcaster for NBC Sports.
 She made her debut that December, handling post-race interviews for alpine skiing events.
 Her most recent appearance on the network was in December 2008, covering the men's World Cup races in Beaver Creek, Colorado.
+Kozlack is also a certified massage therapist, focused on neuromuscular programming.

+Media

+Kristina Kozlack is present in photoshoots for Vail resorts and other freelance photographers.
+She can be seen in some Volkl Ski and Marker helmet advertisements.
+Koznac once starred in a spotlight article for the Vail Luxury magazine.

-Koznick now has a family and plays for the Vail Breakaways, a women's hockey team in Vail, CO.
+Koznick now has a family and plays for the Vail Breakaways, a women's hockey team in Vail, Colorado.